DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 * Continue
 * Loop
 * Once
+\subsubsection DirectOutput_FX_MatrixFX_RGBAMatrixBitmapAnimationEffect_AnimationFrameCount AnimationFrameCount

+The number of frames for the whole animation.

+\subsubsection DirectOutput_FX_MatrixFX_RGBAMatrixBitmapAnimationEffect_AnimationFrameDurationMs AnimationFrameDurationMs

+The animation frame duration in miliseconds.
+Defaults to 30ms if not set.

-\subsubsection DirectOutput_FX_MatrixFX_RGBAMatrixBitmapAnimationEffect_AnimationDirection AnimationDirection
+\subsubsection DirectOutput_FX_MatrixFX_RGBAMatrixBitmapAnimationEffect_AnimationStepDirection AnimationStepDirection

+The direction in which the effect will step formward through the source image to get the next frame of the animation.

-The property AnimationDirection accepts the following values:
+The property AnimationStepDirection accepts the following values:

 * Down
 * Frame